shoelace-style/shoelace/README.md

 node build.js --build
 ```

-To see all available flags, run:
+To see all available options, run:

 ```
 node build.js --help